Megalancosaurus: Anatomy

+Palaeobiology

+Megalancosaurus is theorised to have been an ambush predator that assumed a stable, tripodal posture made possible by its hooked tail and hindlimbs and used its forelimb digits, which resembled pincers, to grasp prey.

 It has been proposed that Megalancosaurus was capable of gliding, though while not fully ruled out it has largely been dismissed.

+The two species of Megalancosaurus were able to coexist by living in different microhabitats such that they did not occupy the same niche.

 History

 Megalancosaurus preonensis was first described in 1980.
 Its discoverers interpreted it as an archosaur, based in part on the belief that it had an antorbital fenestra.
 In 1994, two specimens originally thought to be juveniles of Drepanosaurus were assigned to the species.
 This discovery led to the realization that it was a drepanosaurid.
 Since then, it has been regarded as one of the most derived members of the group.